U.S. and China announce surprise climate agreement at COP26 summit

 The U.S. role in the global picture

-Kerry also addressed criticism from representatives of nations that are among the most vulnerable to climate change, and questions about U.S. leadership on climate issues.
+Kerry also addressed criticism from representatives of nations that are among the most vulnerable to climate change, as well as questions about U.S. leadership on climate issues.

-Developing nations have called for wealthy nations to uphold a 2009 pledge at a UN climate summit in Copenhagen to channel $100 billion per year to less wealthy countries to help them adapt to climate change.
+Developing nations have called for wealthy nations to uphold a 2009 pledge made at a U.N. climate summit in Copenhagen, Denmark, to channel $100 billion per year to less wealthy countries to help them adapt to climate change.
 Ugandan activist Vanessa Nakate says that in 2021, that promise has not yet been delivered.

-"And it's so unfair to countries on the frontlines of a climate crisis, that this climate finance has been delayed for more years," she told NPR earlier this week.
+"And it's so unfair to countries on the front lines of a climate crisis that this climate finance has been delayed for more years," she told NPR this week.

 "I hope she won't hold the Biden administration responsible for Donald Trump," Kerry responded.
-"The reason that hasn't been money in the last few years as Donald Trump shut it off, he pulled out of the Paris Agreement.
+"The reason there hasn't been money in the last few years is Donald Trump shut it off — he pulled out of the Paris Agreement.
 But from the moment President Biden has come into office, he has been fixated on helping provide that money."

-He also said that his talks with the six largest banks in the U.S. and conversations with philanthropists and foundations would also result in funding measured in the trillions of dollars.
+Kerry also said that his talks with the six largest banks in the U.S. and conversations with philanthropists and foundations would result in funding measured in the trillions of dollars.

 "I think the [climate] issue itself [is] so compelling that people are ready to respond to the actions people say they're willing to take," Kerry said.
 "And the United States, by the way, has pretty good bona fides on that.
 Because we've done what we've said we're going to do in terms of these things."